-In this buyer's guide, we're recommending the best drum sets for all styles and levels of player.
-Whether you’re just getting started, you play in a band or you’re a professional session or live drummer, these kits should help you get the job done and sound great.
+In this buyer's guide, we're recommending the best drum sets for every type of drummer.
+Whatever your level, whether you play in a band or you’re a professional session or live drummer, these kits should help you get the job done and sound great.

 What are the best drum sets you can buy?